IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ![](../.gitbook/assets/images/generic/ibm-cloud-sign-up.png)

-From the dashboard click on the catalog button.
+From the dashboard click on the *Create resource* button to go to the *Catalog*.

 ![](../.gitbook/assets/images/generic/ibm-cloud-dashboard.png)